Pawel-Zygler/webdriverio-framework/README.md

 More scripts in package.js

 SCENARIOS(todo):
-Increase log data in terminal
+As a user i want to see breadcrumbs whereever I go
-As a guest user I want to checkout one item and register account during checkout As a guest user I want to checkout and log in during checkout adds subcategory [object Object] products with clicking dropdown and validates items are in basket - resolve
+As a user I want to see items in grid view and list view As a distributor, I want to buy 10 000 books.

-As a user I want to add 10 products QTY from subcategory page to Cart. easy or later
-As a user I want to add a product from latest products (home page, item page) As a user i want to see breadcrumbs whereever I go
+As a user I want to see if item has desired description As a user I want to see certain product has discount As a user I want to see if item has review https://automationteststore.com/index.php?rt=product/product&manufacturer_id=18&product_id=77
-As a distributor, I want to buy 10 000 books.
+As a user I want to see if tag has correct items Increase log data in terminal

 MEDIUM
 Implement sessions correctly, so test below can be independent from each other, then verify if passes